Sloat Blvd Quick-Build Project

 Présentation du projet (Project Introduction)

-The Sloat Quick-Build Project aims to improve safety for all users and enhance active-transportation options on Sloat Boulevard between Skyline Boulevard and 47th Avenue, connecting Lake Merced, the San Francisco Zoo, and Ocean Beach.
-The SFMTA will implement the project in mid-to-late 2024, ahead of the planned closure (to vehicle traffic) of the Great Highway south of Sloat Boulevard, to protect stormwater infrastructure from ongoing coastline erosion.
+The Sloat Quick-Build Project aims to improve safety for all users and enhance active-transportation options on Sloat Boulevard between Skyline Boulevard and Great Highway, connecting Lake Merced, the San Francisco Zoo, and Sunset Dunes Park.
+The project was designed and approved before the creation of Sunset Dunes Park and the closure of Upper Great Highway north of Sloat Boulevard.
+These changes led to revisions to the project to strengthen connections to the new park.
+The SFMTA will implement the project in fall 2025, aligning with the planned closure (to vehicle traffic) of the Great Highway south of Sloat Boulevard, to protect stormwater infrastructure from ongoing coastline erosion.

 The project will upgrade pedestrian crossings, add a two-way protected bikeway, install transit boarding islands, improve accessibility, and consider other measures to reduce vehicle speeds while keeping traffic moving.
 It will not reduce the number of vehicle travel lanes on Sloat Boulevard.
 The project supports implementing goals and priorities identified in the Ocean Beach Master Plan, SFMTA's Vision Zero Program, and District 4 Westside Study.
 It is part of a suite of changes ahead of the planned Great Highway Extension closure.
 It is coordinated with several adjacent projects, including traffic-signal upgrades at Sloat Blvd & Skyline Blvd (by SFMTA), Sloat Blvd & Great Highway (by SFMTA), and Skyline Blvd & Great Highway (by Caltrans), and SFPUC's Westside Pump Station Project.